Salt Lake City, Utah Population 2020

-Salt Lake City, usually shortened to SLC or Salt Lake, is the capital and most populous city of Utah.
-Salt Lake City is one of only 2 major urban areas in the Great Basin, along with Reno, Nevada, and it is the largest city in the Intermountain West.
+Salt Lake City, usually shortened to SLC or Salt Lake, is the capital and most populous city in the state of Utah.
+Salt Lake City is one of only two major urban areas in the Great Basin, along with Reno, Nevada, and it is the largest city in the Intermountain West.

 Salt Lake City Suburbs

 - West Valley City is a suburb of Salt Lake City with a population estimated at 135,000, which makes it the second-largest city in Utah.
 West Valley City has a population density of 3,700 people per square mile.

 - Murray is a city on the Wasatch Front and the 14th largest city in Utah with a population estimated at 50,000 with a density of 3,700 people per square kilometer.

 - Midvale is a city in the Salt Lake City metropolitan area with a population of 31,000 and a density of 5,200 people per square mile.

 - Draper is located in Utah and Salt Lake counties about 20 miles south of Salt Lake City.
 It has a population of 45,000 with a density of 1,500 people per square mile.

 - Tooele is located in Tooele County south of Salt Lake City with a population of 33,000 and a density of 1,065 people per square mile.

 - Sandy is a suburb of Salt Lake City and the 6th largest city in Utah with a population of 90,000.